darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : A preset picker for common frame sizes (half-frame, 35mm, 6x6, 6x7, 6x9, 4x5, 8x10, Super 8, 16mm, Super 16, Super 35, VistaVision, 65mm 5-perf, IMAX 15-perf, or custom), which sets _frame long edge_ below.
 The preset names a film _gauge_ (35mm) while the slider gives the frame's long edge (36mm); both describe the same format.

 frame long edge
 : The real-world width of the simulated frame, in mm.
 This is the physical scale everything else is measured against, so grain, scatter, halation and diffusion all come out proportionally larger on a smaller format at the same print size -- just as they do in reality.
-Grain becomes coarser relative to the frame rather than softer, since its clumping stays a fixed size on screen.
+It is the honest way to make grain coarser: a smaller frame enlarged further shows bigger grain, exactly as it would on paper.

 ## film